valdo77/stack-generator/README.md

 # Stack Generator

-A CLI tool to generate a code base from any cookiecutter template in one command
+A CLI tool to generate a code base from any cookiecutter template

 ## Installation